Xiccayatl (MH809r)

 Stephanie Wood

-The double “c” requires further investigation.
+The line over the "a" implies an "n," but that seems erroneous.
+The double “c” also requires further investigation.
 There is a known place in the Mixteca Baja that is spelled Xicayan (also Jicayan).
 There is a lienzo (pictorial manuscript on cloth) from San Pedro Xicayan.
 Xicayan is also a personal name for a few people today.

 Stephanie Wood